v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-types.md

 ## Important disclaimer

 Due to the variances in customer environments and content match requirements, Microsoft Support cannot assist in providing custom content-matching definitions; e.g., defining custom classifications or regular expression (also known as RegEx) patterns.
-For custom content-matching development, testing, and debugging, Office 365 customers will need to rely upon internal IT resources, or use an external consulting resource such as Microsoft Consulting Services (MCS).
-Support engineers can provide limited support for the feature, but cannot provide assurances that any custom content-matching development will fulfill the customer's requirements or obligations.
+For custom content-matching development, testing, and debugging, Office 365 customers will need to rely upon internal IT resources or use an external consulting resource such as Microsoft Consulting Services (MCS).
+Support engineers can provide limited support for the feature but cannot provide assurances that any custom content-matching development will fulfill the customer's requirements or obligations.
 As an example of the type of support that can be provided, sample regular expression patterns may be provided for testing purposes.
 Or, support can assist with troubleshooting an existing RegEx pattern which is not triggering as expected with a single specific content example.

 ## Sample XML of a custom rule package that contains sensitive information types

-Here's the sample XML of the custm rule package that we'll explore in this topic.
-This sample XML file defines a custom sesitive information type that detects nine-digit employee ID numbers.
+Here's the sample XML of the custom rule package that we'll explore in this topic.
+This sample XML file defines a custom senstive information type that detects nine-digit employee ID numbers.
 The XML elements and attributes are explained in the remaining sections.

 ```
 <?xml version="1.0" encoding="UTF-16"?>